 View this post on Instagram

 8. Celebrate Progress

 Practicing long-term sobriety is a rewarding journey, and something to be proud of.
 Honor and celebrate your progress.
 Take notice of how far you’ve come.
+Cheers with a celebratory alcohol alternative (when you’re ready!).
 Even if you experience setbacks, you’ve still made incredible strides, and can continue on your path.
 Changing your relationship with alcohol, along with your physical and mental health, should be celebrated often.

 Small steps amount to meaningful change, and can sometimes be difficult to recognize and appreciate at the moment.
 Talking to your support group about your accomplishments, big or small, is an important practice of self-appreciation.
 Sharing your experiences with others may also be inspirational for those who may be embarking on a similar path.